Mapenzi-Supaki/She-Code-Africa-Mentorship-Application-DS-Challenge/README.md

 Data Science Technical Challenge for She Code Africa Mentorship Program

-Given the dataset and details to visualize using matplotlib or seaborn:
+Given the amazon books dataset and details to visualize using matplotlib or seaborn:

     The best selling books of the decade.